 Always follow the label on the bottle, but in general, soaping your dog up and letting the medicated shampoo sit for at least 10 minutes improves its efficacy.
 Oral antibiotics may be prescribed if the secondary skin infection is bad enough.
 Now is a good time to mention keeping hypoallergenic baby wipes near the door and wiping your pet's feet when the pollen is really bad outside.
 Some dermatologists support this and others say that the pollen that you can see is usually not the offending organism but hey, it's simple and free!

-FATTY ACID SUPPLEMENTS
+FATTY ACID SUPPLEMENTS FOR DOGS

 One last, relatively benign (meaning no real side effects), treatment option for dogs are fatty acid supplements.
 Pick one that is formulated for dogs as they have different fatty acid requirements than humans do, so it's hard, if not impossible, to just pour some vegetable oil over their food and “get it right”.
 You usually won't notice anything too dramatic in the way of improvement, but it will help.